Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

+---
+layout: post
-# Detection and Mitigation of Consent Grant Attacks in Azure AD
+title:  "Detection and Mitigation of Consent Grant Attacks in Azure AD"
+author: thomas
+categories: [ Azure, Security, AzureAD ]
+tags: [azure, azuread, security]
+image: assets/images/community-events-2019.jpg
+description: "Popular phishing attacks are using consent (requests) to gain company or user data.
+In this article we will cover the detection (with Azure Sentinel, Microsoft Cloud App Security or Azure AD portal) and mitigation of illicit consent grant attacks."
+featured: false
+hidden: true
+---

 _Popular phishing attacks are using consent (requests) to gain company or user data.
 In this article we will cover the detection (with Azure Sentinel, Microsoft Cloud App Security or Azure AD portal) and mitigation of illicit consent grant attacks._

 ## Consent Framework in Default (Tenant) Settings
 In the first step it’s very useful to know the permission and consent framework in the Microsoft Identity platform works.
 You need to understand the delegation process and potential attack surface.